sumitkc0009/gitfsd/README.md

-this is a README file. some changes
+edit this is a README file. some changes